cadet/CADET-Core/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Type of Change

-Please mark the type of change that applies:
+Please select the type of change that applies:

-- [ ] Bug fix (non-breaking change that fixes an issue)
+🔹 **Bug fix** – Fixes an issue without breaking anything
-- [ ] New feature (non-breaking change that adds functionality)
+🔹 **New feature** – Adds new functionality without breaking anything
-- [ ] Documentation update (updates or changes to documentation)
+🔹 **Documentation update** – Updates documentation

 ## Checklist